SoranRad/FluentValidation/README.md

 # FluentValidation

-A sample file validation with FluentValidation Package
+A sample file validation with FluentValidation and MimetypeDetective Packages